tatdig/TDCoin/README.md

 tdcoin - program name.
 2 000 000 000 coins.
 500 000 000 premined for service and educational purpose.
-Start planned on 1 august 2019.
+Start planned on 1 may 2019.

 -------------------------------------------------------------------------------------------------------
 PHP Lib for private keys